doctorray117/minecraft-ondemand/README.md

 Create task.

 ### Service
+Within your `minecraft` cluster, create a new Service.
+Under Capacity Provider, you've got a choice.
+If you leave it default, your tasks will launch under the `FARGATE` strategy by default, which currently will run about 5 cents per hour.
+You can switch it to Custom, enable only FARGATE_SPOT, and pay 1.5 cents per hour.
+While this is cheaper, technically AWS can terminate your instance at any time if they need the capacity.
+The watchdog is designed to intercept this termination command and shut down safely, so it's fine to use Spot to safe a few pennies, at the extremely low risk of game interruption.
+Select your task definition and version created above.
+Platform version can be `LATEST` or `1.4.0`.
+Call the service name `minecraft-server` to match the policies and lambda function.
+Number of tasks should be 0 (this is adjusted later on demand).
+Everything else on this page is fine as default.
+Hit Next.
+Select your VPC, and select _all of the subnets that your EFS was created in_ which is probably all of them.
+Using all the subnets will also maximize your success of running Fargate Spot tasks.
+For Security Group, click edit.
+Let it create a new security group.
+Change the default HTTP rule to `Custom TCP` and change the port to `25565` from `Anywhere`, which will allow anyone to connect to the server once it is online (they have to know the name of course!)
+You could also restrict by known IP addresses but this is cumbersome to update regularly.
+Tap save.
+Ensure that "Auto-assign public IP" is `ENABLED` (this is default).
+Tap `Next`, `Next`, and `Create Service`.

 ## IAM Round 2
 Now that we know the cluster name and service name, we can create the IAM Policy for ECS control, and attach it to the Role we created earlier.